chesterxgchen/spa/README.md

 values; other type of update queries (create, delete, update), it returns the execution return codes.

 The auto generated keys must be numeric value, the SPA returns it as long.
 For MySQL this is the auto_increment number.

-NOTE: THIS IS NOT SUPPORTED for Postgres SQL (detail later).

 here is an example, using mySQL: